-We routinely engage with our stakeholders to better understand their views on ESG matters, carefully considering the feedback we receive and acting when appropriate.
+We routinely engage with our stakeholders to better understand their views, carefully considering the feedback we receive and acting when appropriate.
 For more information, please visit our corporate website at investors.vitalfarms.com.

 PROPOSAL 2: RATIFICATION OF THE SELECTION OF THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM